Optimal Utilization Strategy of the LiFePO$_4$ Battery Storage: Numerical Study

 Fig. \ref{fig:Obj} illustrates the positions of the optimal solutions in the objective function value map, which is presented as a function of installed energy capacity and operational lifetime.
 The red stars indicate the minimum objective function value positions, i.e., the optimal solutions.
-For the one peak demand scenario (a), the minimum objective function value equals to $1512.1$ \$/day, which corresponds to $25.4$ MWh of installed energy capacity and $15$ years of battery lifetime.
-For the two peak demand scenario (b), the minimum objective function value is found at the intersection of $30.5$ MWh of installed energy capacity and $12$ years of operational lifetime, and equals to $2233.3$ \$/day.
-As it can be seen from Fig. \ref{fig:Obj}, both solutions are located very close to the high gradient of the objective function, meaning that the small disturbance (error) of the optimal solution might result into significant increase of the objective function value.
+For the one peak demand scenario (a), the minimum objective function value equals $1512.1$ \$/day, which corresponds to $25.4$ MWh of installed energy capacity and $15$ years of battery lifetime.
+For the two peak demand scenario (b), the minimum objective function value is found at the intersection of $30.5$ MWh of installed energy capacity and $12$ years of operational lifetime and equals $2233.3$ \$/day.
+As it can be seen from Fig. \ref{fig:Obj}, both solutions are located very close to the high gradient of the objective function, meaning that the minor disturbance (error) of the optimal solution might result in a significant increase in the objective function value.
 Particularly, the profitability of a solution might be significantly compromised if the capacity is underestimated and operational lifetime is overestimated.
-However, one might want to overestimate the installed energy capacity and underestimate operational lifetime to reduce the sensitivity and investment risks at the cost of a minor increase of the investment and operating costs.
+However, one might want to overestimate the installed energy capacity and underestimate operational lifetime to reduce the sensitivity and investment risks at the cost of a minor increase in investment and operating costs.